Croatian Football League: Clubs

-The following ten clubs compete in the 2022–23 Croatian Football League season, the 32nd season since the league's establishment.
+The following ten clubs compete in the 2025-26 Croatian Football League season, the 36th season since the league's establishment.

-Five of the ten clubs currently competing in the Croatian top level also had spells in the Yugoslav First League played from 1945 to 1991 before Croatian clubs abandoned the competition (Dinamo Zagreb, Hajduk Split, Lokomotiva, Osijek, Rijeka).
+Four of the ten clubs currently competing in the Croatian top level also had spells in the Yugoslav First League played from 1945 to 1991 before Croatian clubs abandoned the competition (Dinamo Zagreb, Hajduk Split, Lokomotiva, Osijek, Rijeka).
 Four other Croatian clubs which had appeared in the top Yugoslav league (Cibalia, RNK Split, NK Zagreb and Trešnjevka) are currently playing in Croatian lower levels.

-As of 2022, only four of the 12 founding members of the Croatian league have never been relegated: Dinamo Zagreb, Hajduk Split, Osijek and Rijeka.
+As of 2025, only four of the 12 founding members of the Croatian league have never been relegated: Dinamo Zagreb, Hajduk Split, Osijek and Rijeka.

-† – One of the 12 founding members of the league in the inaugural 1992 season.

-‡ – Appeared in all 31 seasons up to and including the current 2021–22 season.

-nb1 – Dinamo Zagreb tally includes four Yugoslav and 22 Croatian league titles.

-nb2 – Hajduk Split tally includes nine Yugoslav and six Croatian league titles.
+† – One of the 12 founding members of the league in the inaugural 1992 season.‡ – Appeared in all 33 seasons up to and including the current 2025–26 season.nb1 – Dinamo Zagreb tally includes four Yugoslav and 25 Croatian league titles.nb2 – Hajduk Split tally includes nine Yugoslav and six Croatian league titles.